F5Networks/f5-telemetry-streaming/docs/event-listener.rst

 To configure an LTM request profile, use the following TMSH commands:

-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note:

-  All keys should be in lower case to enable classification (tenant/application).
+..
+NOTE:: All keys should be in lower case to enable classification (tenant/application).

 1. Create a pool in TMSH: